tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version, with the exception of the end-entity certificate which MUST be first.

 The server's certificate list MUST always be non-empty.
-A client will MAY send an empty certificate list if it does not have an appropriate certificate to send in response to the server's authentication request.
+A client will send an empty certificate list if it does not have an appropriate certificate to send in response to the server's authentication request.